 2. Promote it like crazy!

 At face value, a very basic online marketing strategy but timing and repetition is everything.
 Your Black Friday and Cyber Monday promotions should start at a minimum of two weeks before the event.
-In fact, consumers were found to start researching for Black Friday and Cyber Monday promotions as early as October.
-The goal is to get customers hyped about your Black Friday and Cyber Monday special deals, preemptively anticipating it.
+Consumers were found to start researching Black Friday and Cyber Monday promotions as early as October.
+The goal is to get customers hyped about your Black Friday and Cyber Monday special deals preemptively anticipating it.
 There are many avenues to consider for this; website banners, pay per click campaigns or even physical leaflets to make a coordinated effort if you have a physical location.

 Social media is always a fantastic platform to get your Black Friday and Cyber Monday promotion and deals heard, with the bonus of it being cheap and effective if targeted correctly.
-It’s interesting to note that only 47% of Australian small businesses have a social media presence with an even smaller 26% paying for advertising.
-With 80% of Australians using social media, this is a huge missed opportunity.
+With 80% of Australians using social media, this is a huge opportunity to reach your customers.

 It is important to allocate the correct budget to these promotions.
 As it is a high volume period online, PPC advertising rates tend to increase, so try and allocate a higher proportion of your advertising budget to November.